 How Much is Renters Insurance in Chicago?

 With a starting price of about $5.00 per month, a Chicago apartment renter can buy a renter insurance policy that will cover the actual cost, or the replacement cost, of stolen items or damaged items.

 What Does Renters Insurance Cover?

 Renters insurance in Chicago also covers damages from accidents that could otherwise quickly drain a renter’s savings.
-Imagine leaving a faucet running in the bathroom, thereby causing a flood into the downstairs unit, or causing a small grease fire the kitchen – the renter’s insurance policy will cover the damage (up to a certain limit), protecting you from forfeiting the security deposit and paying out of pocket for the rest.
+Imagine leaving a faucet running in the bathroom, thereby causing a flood into the downstairs apartment or causing a small grease fire in the kitchen – the renter’s insurance policy will cover the damage (up to a certain limit), protecting you from forfeiting the security deposit and paying out of pocket for the rest.
 The policy will also respond if one of your visitors is injured in the apartment, perhaps by tripping over the Red Eye newspapers you’ve left piled by the door for recycling.

 But beware: if you are operating an Airbnb out of your apartment – which would be illegal in Chicago, by the way, if you don’t have a Chicago vacation rental license and your landlord’s permission – the renter’s insurance policy won’t cover theft or damage done to your home by the Airbnb tenant.

-Should Landlords Require Renters Insurance?
+Should Landlords Require Renter Insurance?